 A will is a legal document that sets out what will happen after you die to (most of) your property and any minor children.
-Preparing a will can ensure the things you own go to the people you want.
-And those close to you can feel confident they’re respecting your wishes.
+While not everyone needs a will, most people do.
+Preparing a will can ensure those you leave behind are looked after, and that the things you own go to the people you want.
+And it can help achieve fairness, accuracy, and peace of mind all around.

-Five reasons to prepare a will
+Six reasons to prepare a will

-– Maria, Nanaimo
+– Maria, Nanaimo, BC

 A will is a map for those you leave behind.
 Having a clear statement of your wishes gives you some control over who gets what after you’re gone.
 And it helps your loved ones feel confident they’re carrying out those wishes.
 Knowing your intentions will save them time, stress and money at a difficult time.

 As well, if you die without a will, someone may need to apply to court to get the legal authority to deal with your estate.
 Banks typically insist on this when someone dies leaving behind more than $25,000 in their sole name.
 The person stepping forward to apply to become the administrator of the estate is often a spouse or adult child.
 The application involves a lot of paperwork, and takes months to process.
 If you die without having made a will, your loved ones will have to navigate this additional layer of complexity.

 Even worse, more than one person may think they should be the one to take on this role.
 This could result in hard feelings and perhaps even a court battle.

 Here’s the bottom line: preparing a will makes things easier for those you leave behind.

 Preparing a will lets you choose an executor.
 This is the person who carries out the instructions in the will.
 They arrange the funeral, locate all of your property, pay any debts, prepare the final tax return, and distribute the rest of the estate as the will specifies.
 It's an important job, and by making a will you can pick someone you trust to handle the role.